AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### Simultaneous connections {#simultaneous-connections}

 In Adobe Campaign Standard, it defines the number of connections per SMS thread and per MTA process.
+The number of MTA process is determined by the deployment: usually there are 2 MTAs and 1 thread.
+The number of threads can be changed in the config-instance.xml file using the smppConnectorThreads setting.
+Usually there is 1 MTA process per container and 1 thread per MTA process.

 Total connections formula for Adobe Campaign Standard:

 * **Total connections = Simultaneous connections * number of threads * number of MTAs**

-Simultaneous connections is set in the external account, number of threads is set in the config-instance.xml file and number of MTAs can be limited in the external account.
+Simultaneous connections is set in the external account, number of threads is set in the config-instance.xml file (smppConnectorThreads) and number of MTAs can be limited in the external account.

 In separated **transmitter/receiver** mode, the number of connections above represents the number of **transmitter/receiver** pairs meaning that there will be twice the number of connections in total.